 About Author

-Matt Dandurand
+Matthew Dandurand

-Matt is the Founder and Lead Strategist at ConversionFlow, a top 10 internationally ranked CRO agency on Clutch.co.
+Matthew is the Founder and Lead Strategist at ConversionFlow, a top 10 internationally ranked CRO agency on Clutch.co.
 He holds an MBA and a background in psychology and multimedia, and has led conversion optimization programs since 2005.
-A founder himself, Matt built and scaled a business to over $1M in its first year and now partners with ecommerce brands between $3M and $100M in revenue to improve conversion rate, pricing performance, and customer lifetime value.
+A founder himself, Matthew built and scaled a business to over $1M in its first year and now partners with ecommerce brands between $3M and $100M in revenue to improve conversion rate, pricing performance, and customer lifetime value.
 His approach blends behavioral science, structured experimentation, and creative strategy to uncover high-leverage opportunities that most teams overlook.

 Learn more